 It is important to mention here also that classroom instruction was not an option for me due to my parenting and work commitments.
 Also, it was hard for me to find enough “quiet” time at home to study without being interrupted, therefore an audio course was my preferred option.

-She told me that I only needed this course and also recommended that I buy a good dictionary even though it isn’t always essential but if you click here you will see why it’s a good idea.
+She told me that I only needed this course and also recommended that I buy a good dictionary because you will come across words you don’t know or understand, as we do in English.
+Discipline yourself to stop and look up these words.
+You will soon agree that it’s a good idea.

 What I liked was that I only needed the audio material – no books, no computer, just myself and my ears!
 This lack of other material did make me a little skeptical but I trusted the Spanish professor.

 You choose the best format for you – Download MP3, CD, Software for Mac, PC, Audiobook from Audible.

 There are price points for every learner as you can take the course in small chunks, or as a complete series.
 They also now offer a subscription service.

 The Pimsleur method is basically to build conversations by using frequently repeated words and phrases in such a way that they stay in your memory, These conversations are then gradually expanded at planned intervals to allow maximum memory retention.